 |---|---|---|

-🟢 Rule: American English tends to remove the “u” in words ending with -our.
+Rule: American English drops the “u” in many -our words.

 | American English | British English | Example Sentence |